Rancho Los Guilicos: History

-With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
+With the cession of California to the United States following the Mexican–American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
 As required by the Land Act of 1851, a claim for Rancho Los Guilicos was filed with the Public Land Commission in 1852, and the grant was patented to John Wilson in 1886.

-Wilson never occupied Rancho Los Guilicos, and in 1849, sold the rancho to William Hood and William Pettit.
+Wilson never occupied Rancho Los Guilicos, and in 1850, sold the rancho to William Hood and William Pettit.
 Scotsman William Hood (1818–) had come to San Francisco by way of Chile.
 As the son of a ship builder he'd learned the trade and became a cabinet maker before embarking on his international travel.
 Hood set up a carpentry business in San Francisco and, sometime around 1846, traveled to north of San Francisco.
 Reaching the Los Rancho Los Guilicos he climbed the mountain later named after him.
 Looking down to the countryside below, Hood was impressed with the valley and its potential and resolved to make enough money to purchase the property from Wilson.

 When gold was discovered in 1848, demand for housing in San Francisco made Hood wealthier than most of the men who'd run off to the gold fields.
 By 1850, he had earned enough money to purchase a half share in Los Guilicos.
 The terms of the partnership with William Pettit are unclear.
-Pettit apparently sold his half of the ranch to Amelia Wilson less than a year later.
+Pettit sold his half of the ranch to Amelia Wilson less than a year later.
 Together, Hood and Wilson hired James Shaw as ranch foreman.
 Amelia eventually sold her share to Hood around 1854, giving him sole ownership of the property.
 Some documents claim that when Hood first purchased the property, he lived in an old adobe.
-This adobe was apparently a remnant of the few improvements Captain Wilson made during his period of stewardship.
+This adobe was a remnant of the few improvements Captain Wilson made during his period of stewardship.
 Needless to say, nothing from this early period has been discovered.